Sawyer Tyce Winsand

 The midwife arrived within minutes.
 She tried to find the heartbeat without success and then felt my belly.
 After a few moments, she said we should get an ultrasound.
 I think she knew then.
 Stacy said he knew then.
 I had a bad feeling, but still really didn’t think this could possibly happen to me.

 I hopped on the table.
-The ultrasound tech squirted gel on my belly.
+The ultrasound tech squirted some gel on my belly.
 “This is your baby’s head, now we’ll move up. . .there is your baby’s stomach.”
 My heart was pounding.
 “There is no flicker.”
 I said, and the tears flooded out.

 Time stood still, but flew by at the same time.
-In an 18 hour period of time, ultrasound confirmed our baby, who had danced inside me just hours earlier, was dead; we had to choose how and when we wanted to induce labor; I was escorted down a long hallway to labor and delivery (I now refer to this as the ‘walk of shame’); Stacy had to call our families and Pastor (I was in no shape) to make arrangements for our 2 ½ year old and 15 month old; I was induced and gave birth to our beautiful, but dead son, Sawyer; we had a professional photographer come in and take pictures of our little man; we called and made arrangements with a funeral home (I never anticipated I’d be doing this for my child); we captured a lifetime of memories in a few moments of time; we left our baby, our son, in the arms of a very special nurse and kissed him goodbye; we exited the hospital with empty arms and eyes filled with tears.
+In an 18 hour period of time, ultrasound confirmed our baby, who had danced inside me just hours earlier, was dead; we had to choose how and when we wanted to induce labor; I was escorted down a long hallway to labor and delivery (I now refer to this as the ‘walk of shame); Stacy had to call our families and Pastor (I was in no shape) to make arrangements for our 2 ½ year old and 15 month old; I was induced and gave birth to our beautiful, but dead son, Sawyer; we had a professional photographer come in and take pictures of our little man; we called and made arrangements with a funeral home (I never thought I’d be doing this for my child); we captured a lifetime of memories in a few moments of time; we left our baby, our son, in the arms of a very special nurse and kissed him goodbye; we exited the hospital with empty arms and eyes filled with tears.